Atuat Akkitirq

-Atuat Akkitirq is a Canadian filmmaker, actress and costume designer.
+Atuat Akkitirq (1935–2022) was a Canadian filmmaker, actress and costume designer.
 A partner in the filmmaking collective Arnait Video Productions, she was a shortlisted Genie Award nominee for Best Costume Design at the 22nd Genie Awards in 2002 for Atanarjuat: The Fast Runner, and won the award at the 30th Genie Awards in 2010 for Before Tomorrow (Le Jour avant le lendemain).

-She also had supporting roles as an actress in both Atanarjuat and The Journals of Knud Rasmussen, and was a co-director with Marie-Hélène Cousineau, Madeline Ivalu, Susan Avingaq and Carol Kunuk of Arnait's 2001 documentary film Anaana.
+She also had supporting roles as an actress in both Atanarjuat and The Journals of Knud Rasmussen, and was a co-director with Marie-Hélène Cousineau, Madeline Ivalu, Susan Avingaq and Mary Kunuk Iyyaraq of Arnait's 2001 documentary film Anaana.
 She has also taught management studies at Nunavut Arctic College.